PETSCII: Shifted

+Displayed case matches the Commodore PET 8032.
+The opposite case is used on the Commodore PET 2001.
+Differs from standard PETSCII.

 Control characters

 While the graphic characters were mostly shared between Commodore systems, the control characters frequently varied.
 The follow table describes what the control characters represent on the Commodore PET 2001, Commodore PET 8032, VIC-20, Commodore 64, Commodore 16, Commodore 128 (40 and 80 column modes).